XBraid/xbraid/docs/Introduction.md

 Setting a tolerance involves these three XBraid options:
 1. [braid_PtFcnSpatialNorm](@ref braid_PtFcnSpatialNorm)

-    This user-defined function carries out a spatial norm by taking the norm a braid_Vector.
+    This user-defined function carries out a spatial norm by taking the norm of a braid_Vector.
 A common choice is the standard Eucliden norm (2-norm), but many other choices are possible, such as an L2-norm based on a finite element space.